srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Oh my deep mind!
-When you see the master (emperumAn) of the war-ready chakkaraththAzhwAr who is lying down in the milk ocean who is the controller of AthmAs who take birth in this cycle of samsAram to be free from the cycle, and who has become the different forms, etc., you tell him about my present suffering due to my sins and don’t leave him until I become united with him.
+When you see the master (emperumAn) of the war-ready chakkaraththAzhwAr, who is lying down in the milk ocean, who is the controller of AthmAs who take birth in this cycle of samsAram to be free from the cycle, and who has become the different forms etc., tell him about my present suffering due to my sins and don’t leave him until I become united with him.

 From this, it is understood that gataka (AchArya) is very intimate/confidential (like one’s own mind) to the sishya.